We need YOUR help!

 - Help us with PUBLICITY.
 Can you help with promotions?
 Our activities and events?

 - We need an EVENTS COORDINATOR.
 We have many exciting ideas.
 Help us make them happen!

 - Help keep our BROWNELL RESEARCH CENTER OPEN by spending a few hours or more with us on Wednesdays or Thursdays.
 You will be surprised at how busy we are there, and how much we enjoy our tasks.

 Volunteer with Tubac Historical Society

 How fortunate we are to have so many devoted volunteers at THS!
 Some have really made THS a life’s work.
-There are many more people who help with the Festival booth, who build shelves, sort books, and so on.
+There are many more who help with the Festival booth, sort books, and so on.
 But, we always appreciate more help.
 Even a few hours here and there.
 Here is a sampling of the opportunities:

 Index the Oral Histories:

 One of THS’s most important primary resources is the taped oral histories that have been made interviewing many of Tubac’s most interesting residents.
-The tapes have already been transcribed (The transcriptions are available and can be read at THS by anyone interested.) and many have been indexed but some have not.
+The tapes have already been transcribed The transcriptions are available and can be read at THS by anyone interested but need to be transcribed.

-THE JOB: We need someone to glance through the typed transcriptions of the tapes and make notes of people, places, and themes in those that have not been indexed.
+THE JOB: We need someone to read through the typed transcriptions of the tapes and make notes of people, places, and themes in those that have not been indexed.
 It can be done with a pencil and paper.
-If you know how to type in a word processing program, all the better.
+If you know how to type in an Excel program, all the better.
 These indexes will be put in our data base and will be made available online.
 Recent research by the Otero family at THS has made us aware of the value of our materials to such endeavors.

 Interview Tubac Residents for New Oral Histories: